axellbrendow/opengl-3d-visualizer/README.md

 Maybe you can find qmake on Linux through this command `sudo find / -name "qmake" -type f`

 In my case, qmake is at `$HOME/Qt/5.15.2/gcc_64/bin/qmake`

-You will use the same commands on Windows.
-To find qmake on Windows, go to your Qt installation folder and run `dir /s qmake.exe` or `dir /s qmake` for CMD or `ls -r qmake` or `ls -r qmake.exe` for PowerShell.

 # Implementation